ticinovic/JuniorCloudDevOps/README.md

 # JuniorCloudDevOps

-Hello, this README.md file provides a description of the actual task provided to you.
+Hello, this README.md file provides a description of the actual task provided to me.

 ### Required Resources: